Gryphon-P/AngelGear-Engine/README.md

 * Clarity and development speed is more important than game performance.
 * A grey boxed game should take no more than a couple hours.
 * The developer should not have to reinvent the wheel but not be afraid to.
+* Code scripting is better than visual scripting.

+Rose Engine grew out of a frustration with the unintuitiveness of Unreal Engine and Godot as well as the greed of Unity.
+Rose Engine aims to maximize developer productivity through modular parts, immediate feedback, and advanced debugging.
+While also allowing the developer to edit every single aspect of the game to allow for fine-grained control and novel mechanics and creativity.